Akinbola247/Metacraft/Readme.md

 # Features
 - Minting Tokens: The contract has a mintToken function that allows the owner to mint new tokens and send them to a specified receiver.
 - Burning Tokens: The contract has a burnToken function that allows the owner to burn their own tokens.
-- Checking Balance: The contract inherits the balanceOf function from the ERC20 standard, which allows you to check the balance of a specific address.
 - Transferring Tokens: The contract inherits the transfer function from the ERC20 standard, which allows you to transfer tokens from one address to another.